4 August 2026, 14:21

 28. The brain

-29. Hobby hunters and their brain pattern
+29. Hobby hunters and their pattern in the brain

 30. Dugré J.R., Potvin S. & Turecki G. (2025) The dark sides of the brain: A systematic review and meta-analysis of neural correlates of human aggression.
 Neuroscience & Biobehavioral Reviews